 Monitoring pupil progress and attainment

 The school rigorously monitors and evaluates the impact of Pupil Premium funding.
 Tracking of progress over time is essential so that we can quickly identify need and develop strategies and interventions to accelerate progress.
-We monitor groups of children and have introduced the use of PIXL to better target support for KS2.
-The data we collect is consistently used during pupil progress meetings which take place termly.
+The data we collect is consistently used during pupil progress meetings which take place half termly.